exogen/turbo-colormap/README.md

 It is important you don’t mutate the returned RGB values without copying them into your own array first.

-When snapping colors to the Turbo colormap, a kd-tree is used to perform nearest-neighbor search.
+When snapping colors to the Turbo colormap, a pre-initialized k-d tree is used to perform nearest-neighbor search.
 Color similarity it judged via simple Euclidian distance in RGB space.
 Other methods may result in small visual improvements, but are slower.

 <!-- TSDOC_START -->